brentp/bpbio-old/pyfasta/README.txt

 Implementation
 ==============

-Requires Python >= 2.6.
+Requires Python >= 2.5.
 Stores a flattened version of the fasta file without spaces or headers.
 And a pickle of the start, stop (for fseek) locations of each header in the fasta file for internal use.
+Now supports the numpy array interface.

 Usage